-The winners of Thursday night's election celebrate their respective victories.
-They gathered at the Republican watch party at the Cr Plaza in Downtown Knowille.
-Local GOP candidates celebrate victories at Crowne Plaza is ready to get to work for the citizens of when he's sworn in as law director "I am the people's lawyer and I can't wait to go to work for the people of Knox County," said Buuck, who defeated inde-pendent candidate Jackson Fenner to replace the term-limited Bud Armstrong as Knox County Law Director, Thursday night.
-"I'm looking forward to carrying on the fine work that Bud has done for the last eight years 'I'm looking forward to carrying on that work with the professionalism that Bud Buuck worked for Armstrong in the law director's office and said that he learned plenty from his predecessor.
+Local GOP candidates celebrate victories at Crowne Plaza is ready to get to work for the citizens of Knox County and he'll soon get that chance when he's sworn in as law director "I am the people's lawyer and I can't wait to go to work for the people of Knox County," said Buuck, who defeated inde-pendent candidate Jackson Fenner to replace the term-limited Bud Armstrong as Knox County Law Director, Thursday night.
+"I'm looking forward to carrying on the fine work that Bud has done for the last eight years.
+"I'm looking forward to carrying on that work with the professionalism that Bud Buuck worked for Armstrong in the law plenty from his predecessor.

-I think we learned a lot from each oth and we brought more than 40 years of experience," Buuck said.
-Later, he made an acceptance speech And he implored his supporters to relish their right to vote as the charter of having that person elected by the citizens There is nothing more sacred than the right to vote," Buuck said.
-"But there are people out there that want to take that right away from you, and you may see that on the ballot and you may see it on the ballot in November Buuck also expressed gratitude to his family for their support during the campaign and the election cycle When you run for office, your wi family runs with you.
-This year, during the pandemic, it was a little tougher because ou have to go out and campaign."
-Buuci dependent candidate Sherif Guindi for Knox County Public Defender On the county commission, Grant Ros berg won the District 2 seat, Kyle Ward won in District 4 and John Schoonmaker won Continue on page 2 that primary.
+"I think we learned a lot from each other and we brought more than 40 years of experience," Buuck said.
+Later, he made an acceptance speech And he implored his supporters to relish their right to vote as the charter committee having that person elected by the citizens of Knox County.

+There is nothing more sacred than the right to vote," Buuck said.
+"But there are people out there that want to take that right away from you, and you may see that on the ballot and you may see it on the ballot in November."
+Buuck also expressed gratitude to his family for their support during the cam-paign and the election cycle.

+When you run for office, your whole family runs with you.
+This year, during the pandemic, it was a little tougher because you have to go out and campaign," Buuck independent candidate Sherif Guindi for Knox County Public Defender.
+On the county commission, Grant Rosenberg won the District 2 seat, Kyle Ward won in District 4 and John Schoonmaker won in District 5.
+Continue on page 2